-In the 1990s Jim Perrin libelled a fellow climber so vilely, impugning his climbing credentials, that he was to be sued for it: a date was fixed for the trial.
+In the 1990s Jim Perrin libelled a fellow climber (Jim Curran) so vilely, impugning his climbing credentials, that he was to be sued for it: a date was fixed for the trial.

-Jac was aware of that history of litigation (her ‘first love’ had climbed with those involved), yet now Jim Perrin somehow convinced her that it was all a ‘misunderstanding’.
-Clearly the legal profession had thought otherwise and so Jim Perrin, necessarily determined not to make the same mistake – when writing his latest book, a biography — asked to meet a foremost climber (and spokesman for climbing), prior to the book’s completion.
-This was to check his text and to clarify any ‘difficult issues’ so that the author might not again fall into the trap which had, presumably, been such a shock after that experience some years before.
+Jac was aware of that history of litigation (her ‘first love’ had climbed with those involved), yet now Jim Perrin somehow managed to convince her that it was all a mistake, a ‘misunderstanding’.
+Clearly the legal profession had thought otherwise and so Jim Perrin necessarily determined not to make the same mistake when writing his latest book, a biography — asked to meet with foremost climber and spokesman for climbing, Chris Bonington, prior to the book’s completion.
+This was to check his text and to clarify any ‘difficult issues’ so that the author might not again fall into the trap which had, presumably, been such a shock after the unnerving experience some years before.

 * * * * *

-During the preceding sequence of blogs we have shown that Jim Perrin, when he moved to our sister’s house, was not — as he had led her to believe — In Funds, but rather was in a most precarious position financially, and we have seen the evidence which proves, that by then, he was skating on very thin ice indeed: he needed to sell his house before he went under.
+During the preceding sequence of posts we have shown that Jim Perrin, when he moved to our sister’s house, was not — as he had led her to believe — In Funds, but rather was in a most precarious position financially, and we have seen the evidence which proves, that by then, he was skating on very thin ice indeed: he needed to sell his house before the ice cracked and he went under.

-For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is NOT – it is proved – an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown, throughout our blog, examples of that characteristic which almost Beggar Belief.
+For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is not — as we have proved again and again — an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown throughout our postings examples of that characteristic which almost Beggar Belief.

-Amongst so many falsehoods about Jac this one in particular has, no doubt, been very useful to him in the several relationships in which we know he has been involved since she died and there will be some — unaware of his past history, or of the liabilities and responsibilities connected with it — who will believe his ‘stories’ in ‘West:’ of how he ‘used his equity to pay off Jacquetta’s debts’ during their short time together.
+Amongst the many falsehoods he has told about Jac this one in particular has, no doubt, been very useful to him in the several relationships in which we know he has been involved since she died and there will be some — unaware of his past history or of the liabilities and responsibilities connected with it — who will believe his ‘stories’ in West of how he ‘used his equity to pay off Jacquetta’s debts’ during their short time together.

-He has tried to explain away any lack of financial stability by blaming it on Jac: as he wrote, using the alias ‘Melangell’, (‘Guardian’ 7/8/10): ‘He had spent everything he had on Jacquetta in her last couple of years.’ — but we knew, and since have proved, that this was not the case; it was not true: although, newly charmed by him — and unknowing, and believing his lies (as did our sister) — there may yet be those who will think him a treasure among men…..
+He has tried to explain away any lack of financial stability by blaming it on Jac: as he wrote, using the alias ‘Melangell’, (The Guardian comments thread, 07/08/2010): ‘He had spent everything he had on Jacquetta in her last couple of years.’ — but we knew, and since have proved, that this was not the case; it was not true: although, newly charmed by him — and unknowing, and believing his lies (as did our sister) — there may yet be those who will think him a treasure among men…